-Freedom of Expression
+B. Freedom of Expression

 Student organizations and individual students shall be free to examine and to discuss all questions of interest to them and to express opinions publicly and privately.
 They shall be free to support causes by orderly means that do not disrupt the regular and essential operation of the institution.
-At the same time, it shall be made clear to the academic and the larger community that in their public expressions or demonstrations, the students or student organizations speak only for themselves.
+At the same time, it shall be made clear to the academic and the larger community that in their public expressions or demonstrations the students or student organizations speak only for themselves.
 Provisions include:

-- A. Persons exercising freedom of expression cannot interfere with the operation of the University or the rights of others, and such opportunities must be provided on an equal basis.
+- 1. Persons exercising freedom of expression cannot interfere with the operation of The University or the rights of others, and such opportunities must be provided on an equal basis.
 Students need to respect the rights of fellow students and members of the academic community.
-The University will provide equal opportunity for all persons but will protect and preserve University property and provide a secure environment for individuals exercising freedom of expression.
+The University will provide equal opportunity for all persons but will protect and preserve university property and provide a secure environment for individuals exercising freedom of expression.
 Certain areas on campus shall be designated for speeches and demonstrations.
 This applies to stands, tables or booths.
-Person-to-person non-commercial pamphlets, circulars, newspapers, magazines and other written materials may be distributed on campus. - B. Discussion and expression of all views relevant to the subject matter are recognized as necessary to the educational process, but students have no right to restrict the freedom of professors to teach or of the right of others students to learn.
-If a student persists in disruptive behavior in the educational environment after the professor has explained the unacceptability of such conduct, the professor may dismiss the student from the class and may refer the matter to the Associate Vice President for Student Life or designee for disciplinary proceedings.
+Person-to-person non-commercial pamphlets, circulars, newspapers, magazines and other written materials may be distributed on campus. - 2.
+Discussion and expression of all views relevant to the subject matter are recognized as necessary to the educational process, but students have no right to restrict the freedom of professors to teach or of the right of others students to learn.
+If a student persists in disruptive behavior in educational environment after the professor has explained the unacceptability of such conduct, the professor may dismiss the student from the class and may refer the matter to the School of Pharmacy assistant dean for student affairs for disciplinary proceedings.

-Student Rights in the Governing of the University
+C. Student Rights in the Governing of the University

 Students are invited to participate in membership on appropriate committees to participate in the formulation of policy.
-See the Student Organizations section of this Student Handbook for more detailed information.

-Professional Rights of the Faculty
+D. Professional Rights of the Faculty

-In order to safeguard the professional rights of the faculty, no provision for the rights of students can be considered valid if it suspends professional rights or in any measure invades them.
+In order to safeguard the professional rights of the faculty, no provision for the rights of students can be considered valid if it suspends professional rights or in any measure invades them

-Academic Integrity
+E. Academic Integrity